-The responsibility of the Community Corrections Bureau of the Arizona Department of Corrections, Rehabilitation & Reentry (ADCRR) is to protect the public through community based supervision of offenders upon release from an institution and/or offenders accepted under the Interstate Compact (ISC) until expiration of their term of supervision.
+The responsibility of Community Corrections is to protect the public through community based supervision of offenders upon release from an institution and/or offenders accepted under the Interstate Compact (ISC) until expiration of their term of supervision.

 Community Corrections ensures the accurate release, effective re-entry, transition and supervision of offenders released to the community utilizing a continuum of supervision services, strategies, evidence based programs and meaningful incentives and sanctions.
-Community Corrections facilitates the swift return to custody of those offenders who violate conditions of supervision and who represent a serious threat to the safety of the community.
-Community Corrections provides meaningful interaction with victims to maintain public protection.
+Community Corrections also facilitates the swift return to custody of those offenders who violate conditions of supervision and who represent a serious threat to the safety of the community.
+It also provides meaningful interaction with victims to maintain public protection.

 Offenders under Community Supervision must follow standard conditions of supervision as well as any special conditions that the assigned Community Correctional Officer deems appropriate based on the offender's criminal history.